 And on top of protecting against cancer, selenium has been found to ward off other age-related ailments, thanks to its anti-inflammatory properties, many speculate.
 For example, increased selenium levels in the blood have been associated with a decreased risk of coronary heart disease.
-And in the case of age-related mental decline, one study demonstrated that selenium from both food and supplements improved memory in patients with Alzheimers.
-Another study showed that patients with Alzheimers had decreased levels of selenium.
+And in the case of age-related mental decline, one study demonstrated that selenium from both food and supplements improved memory in patients with Alzheimer’s.
+Another study showed that patients with Alzheimer’s had selenium deficiency.

 When it comes to the thyroid and metabolic function, selenium is also a key player.
 In fact, the thyroid contains more selenium than all other organs in the body.
 Selenium helps the thyroid with hormone production and protects it against oxidative stress.
 For those with thyroid disorders, selenium has shown to be a promising solution.
 One review of studies showed that supplementing with selenium for three months improved thyroid health, as well as mood, and overall well-being in patients with Hashimoto’s disease.
 And since it benefits your thyroid health — that means a faster metabolism!

 And last but not least, selenium is an anti-aging superfood.
 Oxidative stress takes a toll on all our organs — especially our skin.
 Because selenium is such a powerful antioxidant, it helps ward off the visible signs of aging by protecting the skin cells from damage that leads to fine lines and wrinkles.
 By including more of it in your diet, you’re not only protecting your insides, but your outsides, too!